juancarlospaco/faster-than-requests/README.md

 - `requests_useragent` `str` type, can be empty string.
 - `requests_debugprogress` `bool` type, slows down performance, not recommended for general use.

+Functions do not have internal `try: except:` blocks, so you can wrap them inside `try: except:` blocks if you need very resilient code.

 </details>